 Locating drinkable water is consider one of the urgent survival priorites.
 We have a few days to track it down and purify it.

 Modern day water filters are quite marvelous.
 Years ago they were expensive and uncommon.
 Today they are very affordable and easy to find.
-You can purchase an affordable personal water filter that can handle a majority of water sources.
+You can purchase an affordable personal water filter that can handle a majority of fresh water sources.

 There are a number of types of filtration: